 Video 2: Tour of an All Weather Safe Room – Tornado Safe Room FAQs

 Want to see an All Weather Tornado Safe Room up close and personal?
 With the click of your mouse on the PLAY arrow below, you can take a personalized tour through one of our 6×8 Standard All Weather Safe Rooms and see what makes the All Weather Safe Room stand out among its competitors and also learn some of the key aspects of a quality safe room as if you were walking through the safe tornado safe room in person.
 Just click play below:

 Want to know which Lifesaver storm shelter is right for you?
-This video goes through the differences between each of the different Lifesaver fiberglass underground storm shelter models and shows the features of the Lifesaver storm shelter models so you can get a closer view and better understanding of what makes this storm shelter so popular and in such high demand.
+This video goes through the differences between each of the different Lifesaver fiberglass underground storm shelter models and shows the features of the Lifesaver storm shelter models so you can get a closer view and better understanding of what makes this storm shelter so popular and in such high demand (like the Limited LIFETIME Warranty).
 This video shows you the outside of the shelters, the doors, how they open, how they latch, the vents, the interior dimensions and other good to know information about what makes the Lifesaver Storm Shelter such a great and popular shelter:

 More videos coming soon!

 (Several more videos already shot, just getting edited, formatted and uploaded.
 Stay tuned by watching our facebook page for the latest information on new content like videos, pictures, etc: http://www.facebook.com/HuntsvilleTornadoShelters – be sure to “like” us as well!)

 Other Frequently Asked Storm Shelter / Tornado Safe Room Questions:

 Q: Will the heavy concrete truck ruin my lawn or crack my driveway?